spryker/spryker-docs/docs/scos/user/features/202108.0/product-sets-feature-overview.md

   - /docs/en/product-set
 ---

-The *Product Sets* feature allows you to create and sell collections of products.
+The *Product Sets* feature lets you create and sell collections of products.
 For example, you can create a stationary workspace set, a set of clothing or accessories, or furniture for a specific room.
 The "Shop-the-Look" function is a common example of a product set, where you can build a collection of items based on relations or recommendations.

 ![product-set-on-the-storefront](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Product+Management/Product+Sets/product-set-on-the-storefront.png)